Asamaurdhava/Y-C-N/README.md

 # 🎯 YouTube Channel Notifier - Smart Relationship-Based Notifications

-**🏆 Built for GitHub "For The Love of Code" 2025 Hackathon**

-**Category: World Wide Wonders** - A surprisingly useful web extension that reveals your true YouTube relationships

 *Built with the sophisticated assistance of Claude Code - where AI-powered development meets human creativity*

 > **The Problem**: YouTube's subscription system notifies you about every video upload from subscribed channels, creating notification fatigue and spam.

-> **Our Solution**: We genuinely notify you only for videos from channels you truly love, based on your actual viewing behavior.
+> **Our Solution**: We actively monitor your favorite channels and notify you only about genuinely new videos, based on your proven viewing behavior.

 ---